A river otter attacked both an 8-year-old boy and his grandmother on Thursday in Washington’s Pilchuck River, sending them both to the hospital.

 Moser added that the otter continued to attack the grandmother as they climbed out of the river.
 “It was biting her as I was dragging her out of the river.”

 The Mirror reports that the pair suffered lacerations to their upper bodies and hands.
-Reportedly the grandmother could also possibly lose an eye.
+Reportedly the grandmother could possibly lose an eye.

 Still, the attack surprised them.
 “Those animals do not have a tendency for aggression,” Captain Alan Myers said.
 “It’s not yet known if this was a female trying to protect her pups, or an aggressive male protecting territory.”